-5.1 Random oracles
+3.1.1 Random oracles

 Various parts of the implementation use the random oracle model: in particular, the zero-knowledge proof sections.
+The random oracle model is theoretic, as according to the Church-Turing hypothesis, a machine cannot produce infinite truly random output with only finite input.

 The random oracle model is used for two guarantees.
 The first is in the construction of truly random values that will not reveal information about the prover's state.
-In practice, a cryptographically secure pseudo random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable [13].
+In practice, a cryptographically secure pseudo-random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable [14].

 The second is to associate a non-random value with a random value.
-In practice, a cryptographic hash function such as SHA-3 is used.
-This gives appropriately pseudo-random outputs that appear truly random, and additionally are assumed to be preimage resistant: a necessary property when constructing non-interactive proofs in order to prevent a prover manipulating the signature used to derive the proof.
+In practice, a cryptographic hash function such as SHAKE is used.
+This gives appropriately pseudorandom outputs that appear truly random, and additionally are assumed to be preimage resistant: a necessary property when constructing non-interactive proofs in order to prevent a prover manipulating the signature used to derive the proof.